 For almost two decades, the SRT nameplate has brought some of the most outrageous performance machines out of the company that was formerly known as Chrysler Corporation.
-Today, it is common to see a 797 horsepower Challenger SRT HELLCAT Redeye in your local showroom, but a decade ago when Dodge relaunched the Challenger nameplate the most power you could get from the modern day muscle car, was 425 horsepower from a 6.1-liter HEMI V8.
-At the time it seemed crazy, that modern cars were making the same amount of power as its 1960s and 1970s counterparts.
+Today, it is common to see a 797 horsepower Challenger SRT HELLCAT Redeye in your local showroom, but a decade ago when Dodge relaunched the Challenger nameplate the most power you could get from the modern-day muscle car, was 425 horsepower from a 6.1-liter HEMI V8.
+At the time it seemed crazy, that modern cars were making the same amount of power as their 1960s and 1970s counterparts.

-But long before the 707 horsepower SRT HELLCAT graced our presence in the 2015 model year, the SRT team were working on another high horsepower project for the Challenger.
+But long before the 707 horsepower SRT HELLCAT graced our presence in the 2015 model year, the SRT team was working on another high horsepower project for the Challenger.
 Enter the 2009 Dodge Challenger SRT-10 Concept.

 SRT’s formula was simple, ditch the 425 horsepower 6.1-liter HEMI V8 in favor of the 600 horsepower and 560 lb.-ft of torque from the Dodge Viper’s all-aluminum 8.4-liter V10 and back it with the bulletproof Tremec TR-6060 six-speed manual transmission.
 It was a crazy idea, yet it made for an amazing package.
 Using the gear ratios from the Viper SRT-10, the Tremec TR-6060 routed torque through a single-piece, four-inch steel drive shaft to an all-aluminum differential with a 3.73:1 final drive and torque-sensing limited-slip.